-2.4 Gap Analysis
+2.3 Gap Analysis

-Even as the principle of patient-centeredness is starting to be referenced more in organizational policies and the health care paradigm is shifting towards patient-centered care, there is still a disconnect between the ideas and practices of patient-centeredness on a daily basis that requires our attention.
-Of these connections, perhaps the most important gap is the incongruence between policy systems and front line practice systems.
-Many organizations reference patient-centered care in first line operational processes along with having written into the organizational vision or mission as an area of practice, however, the operational processes remain organizationally standardized protocols and processes that fail to consider the individual preferences and experiences of the patient.
+Even as the principle of patient-centeredness is starting to be referenced more in organizational policies and the health care paradigm is shifting towards patient-centered care, (Institute for Healthcare Improvement, 2020) there is still a disconnect between the ideas and practices of patient-centeredness on a daily basis that requires our attention.
+Of these connections, perhaps the most important gap is the incongruence between policy systems and front line practice systems (Creswell & Plano Clark, 2018).
+Many organizations reference patient-centered care in first line operational processes along with having written into the organizational vision or mission as an area of practice, however, the operational processes remain organizationally standardized protocols and processes that fail to consider.
 Another key gap is staff training and staff development; for most staff decisions in health care such as administrative and support staff there is often very little training on person-centered care practice such as empathetic communication, listening and communication, cultural awareness.
 This gap can lead to inconsistent with their ongoing interactions with patients or forgetting to explore options to provide patients with meaningful care experiences.
-Another operational gap is the underused patient-centered technology, such as interactive portals, preferencesensitive scheduling programs, or personalized follow-up tools, which will increase patient engagement and create value in services.
+Another operational gap is the underused patient-centered technology, such as interactive portals, preference-sensitive scheduling programs, or personalized follow-up tools, which will increase patient engagement and create value in services.
 Furthermore, limited coordination within and between departments causes patients to receive fragmented care, experience confusing transitions, and be delayed in receiving services, compromising their overall experience.
-Structural barriers, such as level of authority for decision-making and resistance to change, can impede operational strategies that are flexible and focused on patients.
+Structural barriers, such as level of authority for decision-making and resistance to change, can impede operational strategies that are flexible and (Frampton et al., 2017) focused on patients.